Persailhorn

 Persailhorn (elevation 2347 m) is a summit in the Steinernes Meer of the Berchtesgaden Alps in the Austrian state of Salzburg.

 Alpinism

 The Persailhorn is a prominent rocky summit above the valley of Saalfelden and above the lower Kienalkopf, where also the closest shelter, the Peter-Wiechenthaler hut is located.
 The next summit to the west is Mitterhorn.

-There are two Via Ferrata B-C and an alpine hiking path from the hut that all lead in approximately 2 hours to the summit.
+There are two Via Ferrata B-C and an alpine hiking path from the hut that all lead to the summit.
 Another alpine path, the Saalfeldener Höhenweg, leads over Mitterhorn and Breithorn to the hut Riemannhaus.